 When to see a doctor

-- Trouble moving your elbow normally, using your arm or turning your arm from palm up to palm down and vice versa
+- Trouble moving your elbow or using your arm as you usually can or turning your arm from palm up to palm down and back again.

-- Increasing redness, swelling or pain in the injured area
+- Worsening redness, swelling or pain in the elbow.

-Most elbow pain improves with simple home treatments, such as:
+Most elbow pain improves with care at home using P.R.I.C.E. treatment:

 - Ice.
 Place an ice pack on the sore area for 15 to 20 minutes three times a day.

 - Elevation.
-Keep your arm elevated to help reduce swelling.
+Keep your arm raised to help lessen swelling.